Tips for Cleaning Your AC System

-With summer ending in Front Royal, now is a great time to get ahead on air conditioner maintenance.
+With summer ending in Front Royal, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t washed it this year, it could be blocked with dust and yard waste.
-This accumulation can reduce your unit’s efficiency and cause it to stop working.
-Or make it wear out faster.
+If you haven’t cleaned it lately, it could be blocked with dust and yard waste.
+This accumulation can reduce your unit’s efficiency and cause it to break down.
+Or make it wear out sooner.

-We recommend having your air conditioning system professionally maintained annually.
+We recommend having your air conditioning system professionally tuned-up once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility bills.
+A clean unit can be more energy efficient, which could save you money on utility expenses.

-Consistent AC maintenance also helps our technicians spot and handle minor issues before they become costly problems.
+Regular AC maintenance also helps our technicians locate and handle slight issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing